aiken-lang/merkle-patricia-forestry/off-chain/README.md

 #### `trie.insert(key: string|Buffer, value: string|Buffer) -> Promise<Trie>`

-While `Trie.fromList` provide a convenient way to create small tries, mainly for testing purposes; the main ways of constructing tries is by repeatedly calling `.insert` for each item to insert.
+While `Trie.fromList` provide a convenient way to create small tries, mainly for testing purposes; the main ways of constructing tries is by repeatedly calling `.insert` for each item to insert. .
+Returns the same reference to the trie as a Promise, for convenience.

 Note that you can only insert one item at the time, so make sure to `await` promises before attempting a new insert.
 Not doing so will trigger an exception.
+An exception is also raised when trying to insert an item at a key that is already known.
+Delete first!

 ```js
 // Insert items one-by-one